FossilBlade/ZLMT-Webhook/README.md

 Make sure that the following dependencies are installed/present on the server where the code will be compiled and run:

-1. Java 1.8+
+1. Java 1.8+ : Required on the server where the service will be running
+2. JDK 1.8+ : Required on the server where the code will be compiled.
-2. Availability of Internet to Call the third party API.
+3. Availability of Internet to Call the third party API and to compile the code.

 ### Compile the jar